pantheon-systems/documentation/source/content/guides/multisite/06-search-replace.md

 ### Subdirectory WPMS

-No additional configuration is needed if you already completed the steps in [Enable Search and Replace](/guides/multisite/search-replace/#enable-search-and-replace).
-Search and replace will match the behavior of the platform’s search and replace for non-WPMS sites.
+No additional configuration is needed for subdirectory search and replace.
+Search and replace on subdirectory multisites will match the behavior of the platform’s search and replace for non-WPMS sites.

 ## More Resources